Cottonmouth and Dry Mouth: What Are the Signs?

 - Tooth decay

 Daily activities like eating or smoking can reduce saliva flow.
-In addition to that, it could be a medicinal side effect or a personal health reason as to why you’re getting a dry, cottonmouth feeling.
+In addition, medication side effects or health conditions can cause a dry, cottonmouth feeling.

-In addition, many muscle relaxants and sedatives are also known to increase the feeling of cottonmouth and exacerbate cottonmouth symptoms.
+For example, many muscle relaxants and sedatives increase the feeling of cottonmouth and exacerbate cottonmouth symptoms.

-If you think there are medications you’re taking that could be contributing to cottonmouth, consult with your doctor.
+If you think medications you’re taking could be contributing to cottonmouth, consult with your doctor.

 - Drinking alcohol